jakewins/neo4j-server-debian/README.txt

   sudo apt-get install devscripts

-You also need to locally install the server-standalone project with the following added to your pom:
+You also need to locally install (mvn install) the server-standalone project with the following plugin added to <plugins> in its pom.xml:

    <plugin>
      <groupId>org.codehaus.mojo</groupId>